 Call Doctor If:

-- You are considering taking an allergy medication.
+- You are considering taking an allergy medication or using a steroid nasal spray.

 - You have allergies and find out you are pregnant.